cybozu-go/moco/docs/usage.md

 ### Switchover

-Switchver is an operation to change the live primary to one of the replicas.
+Switchover is an operation to change the live primary to one of the replicas.

 MOCO automatically switch the primary when the Pod of the primary instance is to be deleted.